Recording Gear for Trombone

 I prefer syncing up audio & video in post-production.
 Honestly, the iPhone’s camera is great (especially in good lighting), so I just set that up and replace the iPhone audio with what I recorded professionally.
 Most DAWs can do this pretty easily… I’m not going to detail this step because there are several options and other people have already created great videos and articles about this – just do a quick google search for “sync audio and video (insert mac/PC, your DAW, etc.)”.

-**NOTE: Some video cameras, especially higher-end ones, have a 3.5mm external microphone input on them that allow you to connect better microphones to replace the built-in mics… This lets you save the step of joining audio/video in post-production, but then you have to deal with the camera’s interface to capture audio (which are not always musician friendly).
+**NOTE: Some video cameras, especially higher-end ones, have a 3.5mm (or even XLR) external microphone input on them that allow you to connect better microphones to replace the built-in mics… This lets you save the step of joining audio/video in post-production, but then you have to deal with the camera’s interface to capture audio (which may not be very musician friendly).

 This stuff can get expensive, and it’s hard to know how much you should spend on equipment.
 It’s worth noting that there is a large market of used audio equipment out there, and that also means you can sell equipment as you outgrow it to help afford better gear.
 When buying used audio gear, be sure it is in good condition (preferably gear used in a studio and not for live audio, as that can be rough over time) or that the seller offers a return policy/trial period.
 Some good places to look include Reverb, Sweetwater, and Guitar Center.

 This is just scratching the surface of recording equipment and techniques, but I hope you find this info helpful.
 The best way to hone in on the ideal recording setup for you is through experience, so just start recording ASAP, even if it means using lesser equipment or borrowing stuff from schools, friends, etc. As always, comment below or contact me if you have questions or if you find some gear you really like!